-I’ve been told to set up a US corporation, and to assign it 5% of the profit from my business.
+I’ve been told to set up a US corporation, and to assign it 5% of the profit from my business for its “payment processing services.”
 Is that a good idea?
 No, it’s completely unnecessary.
 Some people seem to think that you need a corporation in the US to shield you (or your non-US company) from directly selling into the US.
 However, this structure is completely unnecessary; just selling into the US isn’t enough for you (or your non-US company) to be subject to US tax.
 So, this structure is an expensive way to avoid a non-existent problem.

 Setting up a US structure

-It also provides a liability shield for your business.
-Only the LLC, and not you directly, would be liable if someone were to sue.
+- An LLC provides a liability shield for your business.
+Only the LLC, and not you directly (or the non-US legal entity you mainly operate through), would be liable if someone were to sue.